jhspetersson/fselect/docs/usage.md

 `into` keyword specifies output format, not output table.

-Joins, unions, and subselects are not supported (yet?).
+Joins and unions are not supported (yet?).
+Subqueries have only limited support.

 ### Columns and fields